In-vivo biomagnetic characterisation of the American cockroach: Abstract

 \section{Abstract}

-We present a quantitative method, utilising a highly sensitive quantum sensor, to determine dynamics of magnetic materials in biological samples at room temperature.
+We present a quantitative method, utilising a highly sensitive quantum sensor, that extends applicability of magnetorelaxometry to biological samples at physiological temperature.
+The observed magnetic fields allow for non-invasive determination of physical properties of magnetic materials and their surrounding environment inside the specimen.
 The method is applied to American cockroaches and reveals magnetic deposits with strikingly different behaviour in alive and dead insects.
-The observed dynamics allows for determination of physical properties of the sub-micron size deposits and matter around them despite their small volumes.
-Our work fills the gap between behavioural experiments on insects in magnetic fields and characterisation of magnetic materials in their bodies.
-We argue that the magnetic materials are surrounded by a glassy environment with high viscosity that renders simple forms of magnetic compasses too slow to be of biological significance.

-\section{introduction}
+We discuss consequences of this finding to cockroach magneto-reception.
+To our knowledge, this work represents the first characterisation of the magnetisation dynamics in live insects and helps to connect results from behavioural experiments on insects in magnetic fields with characterisation of magnetic materials in their corpses.

+\section{Introduction}

 Many species are capable of perceiving the world through senses inaccessible to humans.
 Polarisation vision of marine species~\cite{Cronin.2003b} or magnetic field detection by migratory birds~\cite{Wiltschko.2005b} being two well-known examples.
-Magnetic sensitivity is in fact common to a wide range of organisms, ranging from bacteria to higher vertebrates, and has evolved to a fine-tuned sensory system that maybe even takes advantage of quantum coherence~\cite{Lambert.2012}.
+Magneto-reception is in fact common to a wide range of organisms, ranging from bacteria to higher vertebrates, and has evolved to a fine-tuned sensory system that maybe even takes advantage of quantum coherence~\cite{Lambert.2012}.
 Insights into magneto-reception mechanisms and biomagnetism, magnetic fields that originate in biological systems, not only allow us to understand better different ways of visualising the world but may also find applications in improved man-made sensors inspired by their biological counterparts.

+Several behavioural experiments have demonstrated that cockroaches and other insects are capable of magneto-reception, see e.g.~\cite{Vacha.2006b,Vacha.2008b,Vacha.2009b,vacha.pnas,vacha2010.quadrupodal,Camlitepe.2005,Wajnberg.review,BEE_ERRORS,BEE_DEMAG,BEE_TRAIN,BEE_TRAIN2,BEE_WEAK,BEE_WEAK2,BEE_PATTERN}.
+Most of the behavioural experiments on cockroaches show their ability to perceive changes of an Earth-strength magnetic field that is rotated with a period of $10$ minutes.
+A different set of experiments found and characterised magnetic particles in insect corpses, see e.g.~\cite{Gould.1978,Kuterbach.1986,AcostaAvalos.1999,Alves.2004,wajnberg.biometals,Maher.1998b,Pan.2016,MONARCH}.
+Naturally one asks if these magnetic particles contribute to magneto-reception.
+One route to answer this question is to develop techniques for tracking dynamics and quantifying the extent of magnetic materials inside a living insect.